🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-⚑ Power Grid Reliability + 8.3 -- 15 The electrical infrastructure in Burgas is stable and modernized, with very infrequent outages even during peak summer tourist seasons.
+⚑ Power Grid Reliability + 8.0 -- 15 The power grid in Burgas is generally stable with occasional short outages during summer storms, on par with Concepción.

 βš–οΈ LEGAL & ADMINISTRATIVE